8 Exciting Reasons Data Analytics Will Ignite Your Career In 2024

 i.
 Data generation is at an all-time high

 ii.
-Data Analyst are in demand
+Data Analysts are in demand

 iii.
 The Salary and Progression are Excellent